-Leukocytoclastic vasculitis (LCV) refers to small blood vessel inflammation.
+Leukocytoclastic vasculitis (LCV) describes small blood vessel inflammation.
 It’s also known as hypersensitivity vasculitis and hypersensitivity angiitis.
 LCV may be caused by many other conditions or for unknown reasons.

 The word “leukocytoclastic” comes from “leukocytoclasia,” a process where neutrophils (immune cells) break down and release debris.
 “Vasculitis” means inflammation of the blood vessels.

 When people use the term “leukocytoclastic vasculitis,” they’re usually talking about small blood vessel inflammation in the skin due to infiltrating, dying neutrophils.

 However, the term is misleading for the following reasons:

 - Leukocytoclasia occurs when neutrophils are involved in any type of inflammation — not just vasculitis.

 - Similarly, small vessel vasculitis doesn’t always involve neutrophils.
 It may include other immune cells like lymphocytes and granulomas.

 - The condition can affect the small blood vessels of any organ.
 It’s not specific to skin.

 “Cutaneous leukocytoclastic vasculitis” is thought to be a more accurate name.
 This term, along with acute leukocytoclastic vasculitis, is often used interchangeably with LCV.